handlebars-lang/docs/CONTRIBUTING.md

   documentation link)
 - `src/.vuepress/components`: custom Vue.js components and Layouts created for this site (TODO add documentation link)
 - `src/.vuepress/public/`: root directory for public files that are copied to the site as-is.
-- `src/.vuepress/plugins/`: Vuepress-plugins created for this site.
+- `src/.vuepress/plugins/`: VuePress-plugins created for this site.

 # Deployment